When was the last time you conducted a face-to-face clinical trial site training for anyone? More importantly, when do you think you will do it again?

 This sounds counter-intuitive.
 Why not start with the content and resources you already have?

-The problem with your content is that it was created for a scenario where people are in person with an instructor.
+The problem with your clinical trial site training content is that it was created for a scenario where people are in person with an instructor.
 In the best circumstances, personnel are well caffeinated, and under the spell of the live presenter, hanging on every word.
 In the worst scenario, they can be brought back into the moment if they zone out.

 Don’t throw the manual away, but start with the objectives you need to achieve.
 Some quick examples include: